Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Do we have the floodlights off right now?

 Yeah, we can determine that from the LM current.

 Roger, we copy that also.

-EECOM, you see any AC problems?
+EECOM, you were seeing any AC problems?
 Looks like -

 - we have a lot of instrumentation problems here.
 Go ahead.

 That's affirm.
-He's flipping the fuel cells around, FLIGHT.
+He's flipping out fuel cells around, FLIGHT.